Swiss 5G debate heats up with protest in Bern

 A conversation is what has now started in Switzerland.
 Regardless of whether 5G waves are proven to cause actual headaches, they are becoming a real political pain for the government and the three telecoms groups – Swisscom, Sunrise, and Salt – who paid CHF380 million ($375 million) to develop the technology.

-Though plans for 5G have been building for some time, things escalated in March, when – even after deals were inked and masts were being prepared – four cantons in south-eastern Switzerland called a halt on development, citing possible health concerns.
+Though plans for 5G have been building for some time, things escalated in March, when – even after deals were inked and masts were being prepared – four cantons in southwestern Switzerland called a halt on development, citing possible health concerns.

 Since then, the situation has become muddier: while the Federal Office of Communications (OFCOM) has insisted that such decisions are an exclusively federal competence, the rebel cantons have not yet backed down.
 Earlier today, Sunrise waded into the fray, pledging to take legal action if it is not allowed develop the technology it paid for.